Ainol Crystal "Get Started" Guide - v1.2

 SoulGem and Jasper do not use Clockwork Recovery, which is kind of like the BIOS on your computer, like all the other custom ROM's do.
 It instead uses the stock recovery built into the tablet so you do not need to copy the Clockwork Recovery files to your external SD card if you are flashing the SoulGem or Jasper ROMs.
 All you need to copy is the ROM itself and the Flash 11 Zip if you want to use Flash on your tablet.
 With CM10 you have to extract the Clockwork Recovery zip file and copy the files into the root of your external SD card.
 Copy the ROM package, the Compatibility zip, the Gapps zip or any other zip you need into the root of your external SD card.
 Don't forget to Safely Remove your device from Windows before unplugging it.

 CWM and TWRP are alternative recoveries and are required to flash any of the other custom ROM's.
 If you want to flash a CWM/TWRP recovery to your internal NAND and completely replace your stock recovery, you can flash TWRP, which is a touch based recovery, or you can flash CWM which requires the use of the hardware buttons to navigate.
 If you have a batch 3 Crystal though, you are out of luck, there is no flashable package yet.
 You still need to put the Clockwork Recovery files on your SD card, boot into that recovery and flash TWRP or CWM from there.
 Then remove the recovery files you placed on your SD card and next time you boot into recovery it should be TWRP or CWM.
 If you want to go back to the stock recovery, put the stock recovery files on your SD card and then flash a stock based ROM.
-All the CWM/TWRP files are also hosted on my Mediafire in this folder.
+All the CWM/TWRP files are also http://www.mediafire.com/?gdds9019lduzy

 Step 2 - Installing your ROM from Clockwork Recovery, TWRP or Stock Recovery.